jnk838/insight-week-challenge/pages/solutions/rainbows.md

 Code 3 is a CYMK code, standing for cyan, yellow, magenta and black.
 Code 4 is the Pantone colour code.

 These all therefore relate to colours, the only thing to do now is work out which company has this colour scheme.
-Each value represens a letter in the company name which is coloured by the corresponding code, the company will be obvious when you spot it.
+Each value represents a letter in the company name which is coloured by the corresponding code, the company will be obvious when you spot it.

-It is in fact 'GOOGLE'
+It is in fact **GOOGLE**.